 - The software is designed with a clean interface and clearly labeled controls to enhance usability for everyone.

-- Students and faculty are walked through the internship process step by step with a checklist to ensure all qualifications are met.
+- Students and faculty are guided step-by-step through the internship process with a checklist to ensure all qualifications are met.

 - A contract generator, direct links to the Registrar, and an information tracker further standardize the process.

-- Data is organized, easy to find, and stored all within the Inventory.
+- Data is organized, easy to find, and stored within the Inventory.

-The software has revolutionized and simplified the way Appalachian does internships, and is available as open-source software for other universities to use.
+The software has revolutionized and simplified the way AppState does internships, and is available as open-source software for other universities to use.
 Students can now receive credit for their internships quickly and easily.